Learning Outcomes

 - Tipping off is a criminal offence under POCA if a disclosure is likely to prejudice a money laundering investigation.

-- Solicitors must not inform clients that a SAR has been made or that an investigation is underway.
+- Solicitors must not inform clients that a SAR has been made or that an investigation is underway; use neutral explanations only.

-- Legal professional privilege does not apply to communications made to further a crime.
+- Legal professional privilege does not apply to communications intended to further a crime; the crime/fraud exception removes privilege in such circumstances.

 Key Terms and Concepts